 - Although they are both sweet, there is a distinct difference in their sweetness.

 I am so excited to start a new facebook group, sharing lots of delicious vegan recipes, health tips etc. from our members, please join us at Vegan Recipes With Love!
 If you tried this recipe, please comment below and let us know how you like it.
 Also, please follow us on Instagram!

-Update: I have known of readers who have replaced the gluten-free flours with regular all purpose flour with great success.
+Update: I have known readers who have replaced the gluten-free flours with regular all purpose flour with great success.
 Also a reader noted that she has doubled the flour and was able to have success using American sweet potatoes.
 I will have to try it soon.

 - 1 14-ounce can coconut milk

 - 1 cup coconut palm sugar

 - 1 cup Gluten-Free all purpose flour , or brown rice flour